Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 The biggest advantage of Supabase’s pricing model is predictability.
 With Firebase, an inefficient query or a spike in traffic can cause your bill to explode unexpectedly.
 A common mistake is writing a Firestore query that accidentally reads thousands of documents, resulting in a $500 surprise bill.

 With Supabase, your costs are tied to fixed resources.
 Even if your app has 10 million API requests in a month, you pay the same $25 base fee (assuming you stay within your resource limits).
 This makes budgeting and forecasting far more reliable.
+Plus, Pro plan spend caps are enabled by default, giving you an additional safety net against runaway costs.

 Comparing Auth Solutions: If authentication is a major concern for your app, you might also want to compare Supabase Auth with Auth0’s pricing and features to determine the best fit for your security and budget requirements.